San Antonio Texas Urban Legends & Hainted Places

 Visit the Missions in San Antonio Texas

-Everyone who has heard of San Antonio has heard of the Alamo but what many tourists don’t know is that San Antonio has a mission trail with all the historical Missions.
-If you want to visit San Jose click the link below for more information.
-Remember since its free provide a small donation as a thank you please.
+Everyone who has heard of San Antonio has heard of the Alamo, but many tourists don’t know that San Antonio has a mission trail with all the historical Missions.
+Remember, since it’s free, provide a small donation as a thank you.
 Just a word of warning.
-Since these structures are really old you may want to check the accessibility if you or a loved one uses a wheelchair.
+Since these structures are really old, you may want to check the accessibility if you or a loved one uses a wheelchair.